Veo Robotics gives industrial robots a sixth sense for safely working around people

 Critically, if the system is ever not 100 percent sure that it’s safe — for instance, if a camera is obscured or it can’t see behind a large piece — the robot comes to a full stop.

-Sobalvarro co-founded Rethink Robotics, which created the popular Baxter and Sawyer bots, but felt that it was better to empower existing setups than try to reinvent them.
+Sobalvarro previously worked at Rethink Robotics, which created the popular Baxter and Sawyer bots, but felt that it was a better bet to empower existing setups than try to invent new ones.
 A plug-and-play system like Veo’s could essentially redefine collaborative robotics to encompass… well, pretty much all robotics.

 “We’re robot-agnostic,” Sobalvarro said.
 “We respect the investment companies have made.
 These things are gorgeous, they last a hundred thousand hours and have tolerances of a fraction of a millimeter.
 We love these machines, and our model is to work with all of them.”